lyteword/kjv/philemon/chapter-1.md

 <sup>8</sup> Wherefore, though I might be much bold in Christ to enjoin thee that which is convenient,

-<sup>9</sup> Yet for love’s sake I rather beseech thee, being such an one as Paul the aged, and now also a prisoner of Jesus Christ.
+<sup>9</sup> Yet for love’s sake I rather beseech *thee*, being such an one as Paul the aged, and now also a prisoner of Jesus Christ.

 <sup>10</sup> I beseech thee for my son Onesimus, whom I have begotten in my bonds: